About Arizona Bees

 Those allergic to bee stings, you will want to seek medical attention immediately.

-Some signs that you may be allergic may include:
+Some signs that you may be allergic to a bee sting may include:

 - Itchy Eyes